-- Public warehousing: Under public or shared warehousing, the client does not contract for a dedicated amount of space or resources.
+Public warehousing: Under public warehousing or shared warehouse space, the client does not contract for a dedicated amount of space or resources.
 Instead, they share the warehouse with other clients.
 They pay a monthly bill based on the number of pallets that come in and out so they can occupy more or less warehouse space depending on their inventory needs.
 While the client only pays for the space they use, the warehouse operates on a first-come, first-served basis.
 A public warehouse may not always have the space you need if your inventory fluctuates often.
 Usually, these warehouses work best for short-term storage needs, such as seasonal inventory.

 Benefits of Contract Warehousing

 For many customers, contract warehousing is the perfect balance between the total freedom and control of owning a private warehouse and the low cost and low involvement of using a shared warehouse.
-Some of the advantages of contract warehouse agreements include:
+Some of the advantages of third party contract warehouse agreements include:

-Lower Capital Investment
+1. Lower Capital Investment

-Consider that in New York City, it cost an average of $117 per square foot to construct a new warehouse or logistics center in 2020.
+Consider that in New York City, it cost an average of $117 per square foot to construct a new warehouse or logistics center.
 The average newly built warehouse is just shy of 185,000 square feet, so constructing a new warehouse is typically a multimillion-dollar investment.
 While real estate costs are a little lower here in North Carolina, warehouse investments are too costly for most businesses to justify.
 Setting up an existing building for warehousing also requires investments in warehousing equipment like forklifts.

 When you choose to contract your warehouse space, the warehouse space is readily available without the high cost of construction, renovations or equipment.
 When you hire a warehouse, you can use it for a shorter time frame to meet your current needs.
 When your contract is up, you can choose to contract for more space if needed without another significant upfront investment.

-Lower Costs and Fees
+2. Lower Costs and Fees

 Contract warehouse companies are experts at what they do.
 Often, they can develop strategies to make your storage, logistics and fulfillment more efficient, resulting in cost savings.
 For example, at Crown LSP Group, we can perform transportation and logistics services alongside value-added warehousing services.
 By keeping all these operations under one roof, where an expert logistics team can manage everything closely, you’ll save money and time.